©2012-2014 White-Boucke Productions. All rights reserved.

 Infants are aware of elimination from birth--just observe their movements, facial expressions, and

-listen.
 What if we were to do so?
-Parents who respond positively and proactively to spontaneous infant
+Parents who respond positively and proactively to spontaneous infant elimination

-elimination cues typically find that their babies will experiment, practice and learn in this regard, just as they
+cues typically find that their babies will experiment, practice and learn in this regard, just as they do with

 You start by briefly whispering a watery sound such as "sssss" in your baby's ear at potty time to help the

-can release on cue.
+release on cue.
 Over time, different types of cues can be used.
-And rest assured, there are many
+And rest assured, there are many different

 Studies of association show that infants are able to quickly learn and that positive experiences reinforce